David Rosen (rabbi): Personal life

 He is married to Sharon (née Rothstein), who co-directs the Jerusalem office of Search for Common Ground.
 They have three daughters and six grandchildren.
-Born in Newbury, Berkshire, he is the third son of Rabbi Kopul Rosen and the brother of Rabbis Jeremy Rosen (b.
-1942) and Michael Rosen (21 January 1945 – 8 December 2008).

 Vegetarianism

 Rosen is the honorary president of the International Jewish Vegetarian and Ecology Society.
 He is a vigorous critic of factory farming, noting that "much of the current treatment of animals in the livestock trade makes the consumption of meat produced through such cruel conditions halachically unacceptable as the product of illegitimate means."
 In addition, he has argued that the waste of natural resources and the damage done to the environment by "meat production" make a compelling Jewish moral argument for adopting a vegan diet.
 He has written extensively on a wide variety of interfaith issues.